-48 "If brothers dwell together, and one of them dies and has no son, the widow of the dead man shall not be married to a stranger outside the family; her husband's brother shall go in to her, take her as his wife, and perform the duty of a husband's brother to her."
+&lt;sup>48 "If brothers dwell together, and one of them dies and has no son, the widow of the dead man shall not be married to a stranger outside the family; her husband's brother shall go in to her, take her as his wife, and perform the duty of a husband's brother to her".

-49 Cf. Tractate Sanhedrin 90b-91a.
+&lt;sup>49 Cf. Tractate Sanhedrin 90b-91a.
 For a detailed analysis of the rabbinical doctrine of resurrection and its connection with biblical theology, cf. J.D.
 Levenson, Resurrection and the Restoration of Israel.

-50 "I am the God of your father -- the God of Abraham, the God of Isaac, and the God of Jacob."
+$^{50}$ "I am the God of your father -- the God of Abraham, the God of Isaac, and the God of Jacob".

-51 Cf. O. Schwankl, Die Sadduzäerfrage (Mark 12,28-27 parr).
+&lt;sup>51 Cf. O. Schwankl, Die Sadduzäerfrage (Mark 12,28-27 parr).
 Eine exegetisch-theologische Studie zur Auferstehungserwartung, 396-403; D.M.
-Coh-Sherbok, "Jesus' Defense of the Resurrection of the Dead."
+Coh-Sherbok, "Jesus' Defense of the Resurrection of the Dead", Journal of the Study of the New Testament 11 (1981): 64-73.

-52 J. Marcus, Mark: A New Translation with Introduction and Commentary, vol. II, 835.
+&lt;sup>52 J. Marcus, Mark: A New Translation with Introduction and Commentary (New York: Doubleday, 2000-2009), vol. II, 835.

-53 Cf. Schwankl, Die Sadduzäerfrage (Mark 12,28-27 parr).
+&lt;sup>53 Cf. Schwankl, Die Sadduzäerfrage (Mark 12,28-27 parr).
 Eine exegetisch-theologische Studie zur Auferstehungserwartung, 319; J. Marcus, Mark: A New Translation with Introduction and Commentary, vol. II, 826-836.
-The formulation of their rabbinic principle may be found in Mekilta Bahodesh 8 (cf. Z. Lauterbach, Mekilta de-Rabbi Ishmael, 2.259), and it would have been accepted by some New Testament authors, like Paul (cf. Gal 3:17).
+The formulation of their rabbinic principle may be found in Mekilta Bahodesh 8.
+Cf. Z. Lauterbach, trans., Mekilta de-Rabbi Ishmael (Philadelphia: Jewish Publication Society of America, 1976), 2.
+259, and it would have been accepted by some New Testament authors, like Paul (cf. Gal 3:17).

-Mark seems to be taking the doctrine of the general resurrection of the dead for granted.
-The very belief in the resurrection of the dead at the end of times poses no theological difficulty for the evangelist at all, who puts in Jesus' words a hypothetical attempt at demonstrating that such a notion is already latent in the Hebrew Bible.
-A similar example of the non-problematic character of the doctrine of resurrection can be found in some passages of the Testaments of the Twelve Patriarchs (usually dated back to c.
-2nd c.
-B.C., although the many Christian interpolations indicate that they did not reach their final form until the 2nd c.
-CE)54, as Testament of Judah 25:1, in which an order in the resurrection is established (Abraham, Isaac, and Jacob shall rise first), too.
-Although the Testaments of the Twelve Patriarchs are still impregnated with the imagery of the collective restoration of the people of God, 55 there is also a tension with a more universalistic approach.
-6 However, there is no unified eschatology in these intertestamental writings.
-57
+the non-problematic character of the doctrine of resurrection can be found in some passages of the Testaments of the Twelve Patriarchs (usually dated back to c. $2^{nd}$ c.
+B.C., although the many Christian interpolations indicate that they did not reach their final form until the $2^{nd}$ c.
+CE), as Testament of Judah 25:1, in which an order in the resurrection is established (Abraham, Isaac, and Jacob shall rise first), too.
+Although the Testaments of the Twelve Patriarchs are still impregnated with the imagery of the collective restoration of the people of God, there is also a tension with a more universalistic approach.
+However, there is no unified eschatology in these intertestamental writings.